 Your Spitsbergen adventure is over.
 After transfer to the airport it's time for the flight back home.

 Please note the below prices are indicative only, and are per person when sharing a cabin.
 Hurtigruten prices may fluctuate daily, so please contact us for any specials, early booking rates and/or specific prices for your preferred date of travel.
-Monday departures listed for 2019 and 2020 - please ask us for details regarding the Thursday departures.
+Monday departures listed for 2020 - please ask us for details regarding the Thursday departures.

 A 5% discount is granted to members of the 1893 Ambassador Program (open to guests who have travelled on the Hurtigruten before).